scheidelg/SANS-Class-Redirect-Template/Instructions.md

        - "Anyone with this link can fiew this item"
        - No expiration date

-5. Create a new GitHub project with an index.html file.
+5. Create a new GitHub repository with an index.html file.

      - Open GitHub
-     - Create a new GitHub project with the assigned GitHub project name
+     - Create a new GitHub repository with the assigned GitHub repository name
      - Click on **creating a new file** to open the GitHub file editor
      - Name the file 'index.html'
      - Use an edited version of this content; replace the URL in the HTTP redirect and the HREF with the edit link for the OneNote notebook, and the event name with the correct event name: